wenzlawski/franklinsite/blog/ideas.md

 # Blog Ideas

+- Explaining Word Embeddings: SVD, word2vec, CBow, skipGram, GloVe.
+- Pluto tutorials which are based on python tutorials.
+Basically, python tutorials for anything (such as [Kaparthy's micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0)).
-- Julia Microservices
+- Julia Microservices.
-- Modeling Tasks
+- Modeling Tasks.
-    - Climate Impact Modeling
+    - Climate Impact Modeling.
-    - Modeling biological systems
+    - Modeling biological systems.
-    - Modeling an agent-based economic system
+    - Modeling an agent-based economic system.
-    - Computational Chemistry: modeling reactions
+    - Computational Chemistry: modeling reactions.
-- Analysing the performance of modeling vs AI in prediction
+- Analysing the performance of modeling vs AI in prediction.
-- Valuing financial derivatives
+- Valuing financial derivatives.
-- Edge detection and mapping in autonomous driving
+- Edge detection and mapping in autonomous driving.
-- Motion analysis
+- Motion analysis.
-- Playing with geographical sattelite data
+- Playing with geographical sattelite data.
-- Surveying the state of policy and ethics in AI
+- Surveying the state of policy and ethics in AI.
-- MIT 18.01 - SVC
+- MIT 18.01 - SVC.
-- MIT 18.02 - MVC
+- MIT 18.02 - MVC.
-- MIT 18.03 - Differential Equations
+- MIT 18.03 - Differential Equations.
-- Learning how to learn languages: The Thinking Method and other tactics
+- Learning how to learn languages: The Thinking Method and other tactics.
-- Metalearning: learning about learning
+- Metalearning: learning about learning .
-- HPC and its applications
+- HPC and its applications.
-- Myths debunked by data
+- Myths debunked by data.
-- Learning from economic crashes
+- Learning from economic crashes.
-- Personal Finance
+- Personal Finance.
-- Integrate everything: finding new ways of automating
+- Integrate everything: finding new ways of automating.
 - Is democracy really that bad?
-Building on philosophy and data.
+Building on philosophy and data..
-- Exploring Crypto Economics
+- Exploring Crypto Economics.
-- Ethics of social media use
+- Ethics of social media use.
-- The dangers and possibilities of robotics
+- The dangers and possibilities of robotics.
-- Getting good at kaggle-ing
+- Getting good at kaggle-ing.
-- The state and future of renewable energy in developing countries
+- The state and future of renewable energy in developing countries.
-- Space: what's out there
+- Space: what's out there.
-- Computational Astrophysics, Exploring Space data
+- Computational Astrophysics, Exploring Space data.
-- China's place in the world and its future
+- China's place in the world and its future.
 - What makes a great speech?
-The art of public speaking and persuasion
+The art of public speaking and persuasion.
-- Living a healthy life: what the science says
+- Living a healthy life: what the science says.
-- Exploring the ethics and state of genetic engineering
+- Exploring the ethics and state of genetic engineering.
-- Learning how to write: theory and practice
+- Learning how to write: theory and practice.
-- How to get good at everything, learning faster
+- How to get good at everything, learning faster.
-- Mnemonics and the art of remembering
+- Mnemonics and the art of remembering.
-- Dear diary... harnessing the power of journalling in personal development
+- Dear diary... harnessing the power of journalling in personal development.
-- A model for personal development
+- A model for personal development.
-- Cognitive biases: What you think you know
+- Cognitive biases: What you think you know.
-- Philosophy from first principles
+- Philosophy from first principles.
-- Poli
+- On my thoughts on the British monarchy.